prismchen/Distributed-Chat-Room/README.md

 ## Workflow in Each Chatter
 0. No central server existed, each chatter performs as a server and a client as well.
-1. Construct a new tf object (tf is the main object function as each chatting individual), while reading in config file
+1. Construct a new chatter object, while reading in config file
 2. Create a serverSocket, listener to listen for incoming client connection
 3. Create a new thread, inputHandler, to read in user's type-in
 4. Create a new thread, printHandler, to check if deliverQueue is empty and deliver message from it based on the prescribed order